Azure/azure-powershell/src/DedicatedHsm/docs/New-AzDedicatedHsm.md

 Accept wildcard characters: False
 ```

-### -NetworkProfileNetworkInterface
+### -NetworkInterface
 Specifies the list of resource Ids for the network interfaces associated with the dedicated HSM.
-To construct, see NOTES section for NETWORKPROFILENETWORKINTERFACE properties and create a hash table.
+To construct, see NOTES section for NETWORKINTERFACE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.DedicatedHsm.Models.Api20181031.INetworkInterface[]